Plus Size Interview Outfits

 Dress for your body shape

 This is especially crucial for plus size women.
 If your clothes are too tight or too baggy in some spots, you're going to look sloppy which just plays into inaccurate stereotypes.
-You'll probably be physically uncomfortable, which is a distraction you don't need.
+It'll also make you physically uncomfortable, which is a distraction you don't need.
 You're being judged on your ability to dress appropriately for the job, and clothing that fits properly is part of that.

 Don't wear black, white, or red